A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Introduction

 \section{Introduction}

 Khovanov arc algebras were introduced by Khovanov in his seminal work \cite{khovanov} on the categorification of the Jones polynomial of links.
 The Khovanov arc algebras are ``diagrammatic'' algebras whose basis is given by ``arc diagrams'' with composition defined by stacking the diagrams vertically and applying certain simplification rules obtained from a $2$-dimensional TQFT (see \S\ref{section:arcalgebras} for more details).
 In \cite{stroppel1} Stroppel introduced the {\it extended Khovanov arc algebras} $\K_m^n$ for $m, n \geq 1$ as a generalisation, where the arc diagrams contain not only closed arcs (circles) but also open arcs (lines).
-The algebras $\K_m^n$ are quasi-hereditary covers of the classical Khovanov arc algebras and have many nice properties, for example they are Koszul, cellular and homologically smooth.
+The algebras $\K_m^n$ were also studied by Chen and Khovanov \cite{chenkhovanov} by viewing them as subquotients of the classical Khovanov arc algebras.
+Brundan and Stroppel showed that the algebras $\K_m^n$ are quasi-hereditary covers of the classical Khovanov arc algebras and that they have many nice properties, for example they are Koszul, cellular and homologically smooth \cite{brundanstroppel1,brundanstroppel2}.
 See also Stroppel's ICM 2022 address \cite{stroppel3} for a recent account and further applications to link and tangle invariants.

 Besides their role in link homology, the algebras $\K_m^n$ play a central role in representation theory and naturally appear in symplectic geometry.
-In \cite{stroppel1} it was shown that the category $\mathrm{rep} (\K_m^n)$ of finite-dimensional representations of $\K_m^n$ is equivalent to the category of perverse sheaves on the Grassmannian $\mathrm{Gr} (m, m + n)$ and also equivalent to the principal block of the parabolic Bernstein--Gelfand--Gelfand category $\mathcal O$ associated to the parabolic subalgebra corresponding to $\mathfrak{gl}_m (\mathbb C) \oplus \mathfrak{gl}_n (\mathbb C) \subset \mathfrak{gl}_{m+n} (\mathbb C)$, see Brundan and Stroppel \cite{brundanstroppel1,brundanstroppel2,brundanstroppel3,brundanstroppel4}, also for further applications in representation theory.
+In \cite{stroppel1} it is shown that the category $\mathrm{rep} (\K_m^n)$ of finite-dimensional representations of $\K_m^n$ is equivalent to the category of perverse sheaves on the Grassmannian $\mathrm{Gr} (m, m + n)$ and also equivalent to the principal block of the parabolic Bernstein--Gelfand--Gelfand category $\mathcal O$ associated to the parabolic subalgebra corresponding to $\mathfrak{gl}_m (\mathbb C) \oplus \mathfrak{gl}_n (\mathbb C) \subset \mathfrak{gl}_{m+n} (\mathbb C)$, see Brundan and Stroppel \cite{brundanstroppel1,brundanstroppel2,brundanstroppel3,brundanstroppel4}, also for further applications in representation theory.